The Complete Guide to Spotnet

 This contrast with popular news readers such as NZBGet and SABnzbd which support multiple news servers.

 All in all, Spotnet is super easy and intuitive to use.
+Especially with this Spotnet guide to get you set up.

 Because it's free, we would recommend everyone use it.